-On the VISION $\square$ or BioCad $\square$ Workstation, gradient performance is tracked on each run with the internal conductivity detector.
-If you have any question about gradient performance on other systems, you can visualize the gradient as follows:
+On the BioCad[TM] Workstation, gradient performance is tracked on each run with the internal conductivity detector.
+If there is any question about gradient performance on other systems, the gradient can be visualized as follows:

 - 1. Connect a union in place of the column. - 2.
 Form a gradient with water as the A solvent and 0.5% acetone in water as the B solvent with detection at 280 nm.